Tham Luang cave rescue: Legacy

-Following the incident, Thailand's Navy SEALs will include cave-diving in their training regimen to be better prepared for similar emergencies.

-Three of the boys and their assistant coach were stateless, and officials promised that they would be granted Thai citizenship within six months.
-On 26 September, the four were granted Thai citizenship.
-The Thai government has vowed to end statelessness by 2024.
+Following the incident, cave-diving was incorporated into the training regime for Thailand's Navy SEALs to better prepare them for similar emergencies.
+As three of the boys and their assistant coach were stateless, officials promised that the four would be granted Thai citizenship within six months, and this happened on 26 September 2018.
+The Thai government vowed to end statelessness by 2024.